elvis-pan/elvis-pan.github.io/_posts/2023-01-01-coursereview.md

 ### Fall 2020
 - 10-701 Introduction to Machine Learning (PhD)
-  - Don't be fooled by the "PhD" in the title.
-Only 30% are PhD students.
-Most people are masters or undergraduates, and the background of students vary significantly, ranging from doing ML research to not knowing the Bayes rule.
+  - Although there's a "PhD" in the title, only 30% are PhD students.
+Most are masters or undergraduates, and people's background varies significantly.
-  - The grading is friendly, 50% of the students get curved to an A. The final exam was made hard intentionally, but not that hard.
-It's almost entirely based on the exam, so don't get too anxious about this course if you're taking it as an undergraduate student like me.
+  - The grading was friendly, as 50% of the students get curved to an A. The final exam was made hard intentionally, but not that hard.
+Most homeworks and exam questions are about theory, but there's a project to give you hands-on experience.
-  - We did a cool project on music generation.
-You can learn many new models in the project, for example GAN, VAE, RBM, etc.
-  - Not too much workload, I feel like it's easier than 15-210.
-  - In general, quite disappointing.
-I should have taken 15-462 *Computer Graphics* in this semester, but since I was afraid of the pressure of 10-701 I didn't take it and took real analysis instead.
+  - In general, quite disappointing, but still recommended over the other intro courses.
 - &#9733; 15-210 Parallel and Sequential Data Structures and Algorithms
-  - A pretty solid theory course that brings us into the theoretical backgrounds of many classical algorithms.
+  - A well-taught solid theory course.
-  - The course is curved and graded based on a "bucket" system, which means if you get 80% on the quizzes and labs then you get 100% of the grades, so don't worry too much about the grades or minor details in your assignments.
+  - The course is curved and graded based on a "bucket" system, which means if you get 80% on the quizzes and labs then you get 100% of the grades.
-  - The midterm exams really test your deeper understanding of the algorithms, and the final was extremely hard.
+  - The midterm exams test your deeper understanding of the algorithms, and the final was extremely hard.
 But, they were curved.
-  - The only time-consuming part of the homeworks is programming in SML.
+  - The most time-consuming part of the homeworks is programming in SML.
 Most labs consists of only one LeetCode Hard level problem, which should be much simpler if we just use C++.
 - 21-355 Principles of Real Analysis
   - The course uses the classical textbook *Principles of Mathematical Analysis* of Rudin.
 The homeworks and exams were mostly from the textbook and were not hard in general, but this varies for different instructors.
   - If you are a great self-learner you can probably learn all the stuff all by yourself through reading the book.
 I don't recommend taking it if you do not plan to do a math major/minor.